cBioPortal/datahub/README.md

 Or you can download individual files directly

-## Download lastest version of the whole database
+## Download a complete MySQL export of the latest database
 http://download.cbioportal.org/mysql-snapshots/public-portal-dump.latest.sql.gz

 ## License